ZethEnterprise/Zent.Iso20022/1.PlantUml/README.md

 # 2024-02-28
 Today I finally got something.
 I have been working on the PocIsoRepoParser, because I want to move forward on actually making the model.
 This PoC is actually a PoC trying to make a model based on the elements from the Pain.
 I figured that I was sourcing the name wrongfully when parsing the SimpleTyped elements - so I have added a bit in that regards.
 Something still bugged me and that was actually this part of the CodeSets.
 I know they are Enums to be frank - but the ID of the element did not match with the values they should contain.
 Then it dawned on me!
 That is what the Trace reference is used for.
 It shows the actual values, which can be in this field!
 It feels good, once you figure out these small things.
 But that also means that we need to run through the whole file in order to find all "xsi:type=iso20022:CodeSet" and transform them into Enums - but only the ones mentioned in your traces.

+# 2024-03-07
+So...
+We meet again Mr. Bond...
+Treasury Bonds...
+(Ba-dum tish) Sorry - one bad joke for the day, but anywho - back to business.
+I found the missing link between the CodeSets and the objects.
+It just turned out to be even more complex than initially thought.
+The interesting part is that there seems to be three different kinds of CodeSets:

+1. Simple => meaning every information I need is within my .iso20022 file
+2. Simple+ => meaning that we have some informations within my .iso20022 file for what we can call the enum, BUT (there is always a 'but') the actual XML code, which should be translated into these enums are actually something coming from the 'ExternalCodeSets_1Q2022.xsd' file
+3. NotSimple+++ => meaning textbased field restricted with Regex to describe some arbitrary lettered/numbered code, which can change in an instant (like currency codes)

+I haven't found all of them just yet as LinqPad at this moment is just looking up all of them (meaning looking them up again if the occur more than once).
+That will be the next step.
+Them only one of each out.